-In case of power loss, the toolbar will turn orange and display how long you've got before the console shuts down.
+In case of power loss, the toolbars in the centre of the console will turn orange and display how long you've got before the console shuts down.

-When the UPS battery runs low and the console is about to shut down, the toolbar turns red.
+When the UPS battery runs low and the console is about to shut down, the toolbars turn red.